 I want it updated.

-In the fast-pace world of technology, it is vital to stay tuned and trim the sails to the wind.
-Certainly, the power of habit is a great thing retaining users, but the regular shade of minor changes aimed at improving usability supports the feeling of refreshment in experience.
+In the fast-paced world of technology, it is vital to stay tuned and trim the sails to the wind.
+Certainly, the power of habit is a great thing retaining users, but the regular shade of minor changes aimed at improving usability supports the feeling of refreshment in the experience.

 There are, nevertheless, two things to keep in mind about this aspect.
-Firstly, the changes should improve and support positive experience via usability or attractiveness.
-Secondly, adding something new, in most cases, it’s better not to do it as a bright revolution bringing a totally new life, since for a particular segment of users it can become a shock and will be the reason of rejection.
-Being careful, user-friendly and consistent is a great policy of changes.
+Firstly, the changes should improve and support positive experiences via usability or attractiveness.
+Secondly, adding something new, in most cases, it’s better not to do it as a bright revolution bringing a totally new life, since for a particular segment of users it can become a shock and will be the reason for rejection.
+Being careful, user-friendly, and consistent is a great policy of change.

 I want it nice and stylish.

 The famous guru of usability Don Norman once mentioned that “It’s not enough that we build products that function, that are understandable and usable, we also need to build products that bring joy and excitement, pleasure and fun, and yes, beauty to people’s lives”.
 This is actually a philosophy we support here in the studio.